 Difference Between Shipping and Delivery – A Comparison

-Since the inception of eCommerce and its gradual boom, the terms ‘shipping’ and ‘delivery’ have become synonymous.
+Since the inception of eCommerce and its gradual boom, the terms ‘shipping’ and ‘delivery’ have become often been used interchangeably.
 Nowadays, items for which you had to walk up to the store can be ordered online in a few clicks.
 In fact, the concept of eCommerce has opened up a new dimension when it comes to marketing and sales for both customers and sellers.

 To some people, both the terms may seem to be similar as they are believed to be synonymous with each other.
 However, they are not.
 For example, when you are shopping online, the seller will provide you two dates: the shipping date, i.e, when the item will be shipped to your location and a delivery date that denotes when it will be delivered to you.
 In case of logistics too, the terms have two different meanings and it is necessary to understand the meaning of these terms along with their differences as we step closer into the world of eCommerce.

 A major difference is the size of the shipment and the package.
 For example, smaller items, such as shoes, clothes, gadgets, small appliances, and so on fall under the category of shipping.
 These items can be packaged and sent to the customer through a postal or courier service.

 On the other hand, large items, such as big appliances, furniture and so on that require installation are categorized under delivery.
 In this case, a delivery person needs to come and deliver it to you.
 They just cannot be mailed through a postal service.